A 4-Year-Old Proves the Brain Can Change

 Update on Nathan (from Jin)

 After Nathan finished the pons and midbrain classes, he clocked another 50 hours of floor time.
-So, altogether, Nathan has now done 125 hours of brain organization work (We plan to resume floor time now that my baby is a little bigger.)
+So, altogether, Nathan has now done 125 hours of the lower brain work (We plan to resume floor time now that my baby is a little bigger.)

 When I originally shared the changes Nathan experienced while in the pons course, he had only completed 16 hours of floor time at that time.
 As his brain keeps developing, we continue to see more and more changes.